raynamharris/DissociationTest/scripts/04_candidategenes.md

 greater than one, and only about 10 have a log fold change less than one.
 So, I use a liberal cutoff of +/- 0.3 for fold change differences.*

-The Cho data is not tidy It is very wide, with fold change and pvalue scores for gene expression at four different timepoints.
-I want to subset this one dataframe into four smaller data frames, one for each timepoint, each with column headings: gene, lfc, and pvalue.
+The Cho data is not tidy It is very wide, with fold change and p-value scores for gene expression at four different time points.
+I want to subset this one data frame into four smaller data frames, one for each time point, each with column headings: gene, lfc, and p-value.

     # read supplemental data from cho et al
     S2 <- as.data.frame(readxl::read_excel("../data/aac7368-Cho.SM.Table.S2.xls", skip = 1 ))